stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### TIM

-*(sarcastic)* Sorry.
+_(sarcastic)_ Sorry.
 Sorry.
 "Helpful models", brackets lies. __[Ben and Bryn laugh]__ It's a flat earth, I'm telling you!

 #### BRYN

 Once you have a Dyson sphere, you can have smaller things that are essentially part of a Dyson sphere, and a ring is essentially one of them.
 But, in fact, some models of Dyson spheres and some model of ring say, rather than filling in every possible space, why not have, you know, things roughly earth sized at regular intervals around the edge, for example, or have holes in your Dyson sphere, you know, so that some of the light can get out, and things like this.
 But, yeah.
 So, a Dyson sphere is in theory a complete enclosure.
-A Ringworld is a ring around-- and there are various things that are, like, plays on those two basic ideas, or partial, or somewhere between the two.
+A Ringworld is a ring around-- And there are various things that are, like, plays on those two basic ideas, or partial, or somewhere between the two.
 For example, you could have a series of interlocking rings that met at the axis of rotation and, therefore, you could have multiple Ringworlds around a single star.

 #### TIM